Memento (band)

-Memento is an Australian hard rock band based out of the United States.
+Memento was an Australian hard rock band based out of the United States.
 Formed in 2001, the band disbanded in 2004 after the release of their debut album.
 After a two-year absence, the band re-emerged in 2006 under the name Nine Times Bodyweight, which itself disbanded after a year and without any further releases.

 History

 Formation

 Formed in 2001, Memento was composed of Australian natives in vocalist-keyboardist Justin Stewart Cotta, guitarist Space (Jason Smith), bassist Leighton "Lats" Kearns, and American drummer Steve Clark.

 The band released their debut album Beginnings on 25 February 2003.
 Two singles were released from the album, "Nothing Sacred" and "Saviour," and a music video for "Coming" was produced as well.
 Both "Nothing Sacred" and "Saviour" made a moderate impact on the US mainstream rock charts.
 Memento was also part of the 2003 Ozzfest tour as a rotating second stage act.

 First break-up and re-emergence

 Due to personal conflicts amongst the band members, as well as record label issues, the band was dissolved in late 2004.
 Cotta and Kearns re-emerged as Man vs Clock in 2005.
 In early 2006, Memento reformed with a new drummer, Jeff Bowders, under the new name Nine Times Bodyweight, or "9xB."
 The band went to work recording new material.
 However, the project didn't last, and disbanded in early 2007.
 No official statement was publicly released as to why the group dissolved.